muszyna25/ppe_icon_model/config/generic/README.md

 [package managers](https://en.wikipedia.org/wiki/Package_manager).

 > **_NOTE:_** The current recommended version of [GCC](https://gcc.gnu.org/) is
 **6.x**.
-This is why all the examples below are based on this version.
+This is why most of the examples below are based on this version.

 ## [MacPorts](https://www.macports.org)